alondmnt/joplin-mcp/docs/api.md

 # Joplin MCP Server API Documentation

-This document provides comprehensive API documentation for all 18 MCP tools available in the Joplin MCP Server.
+This document provides comprehensive API documentation for all 18 MCP tools available in the Joplin MCP Server (17 enabled by default).

 ## Table of Contents